 Have you ever felt like you hate your boss?
 Anyone who’s worked more than one job in their lifetime can say they’ve had some horrible bosses at some point.
 When you think about what made you hate your boss, chances are some pretty specific criteria come to mind.

-Recently, a company called BambooHR interviewed 1200 US workers to find out exactly what about their boss made them tick.
+Recently, BambooHR interviewed 1200 US workers to find out exactly what about their bosses made them tick.
 Combined with a 2003 Pew Research Center survey about top employee dislikes in a company, we can paint a pretty accurate picture of why employees hate their bosses—and how you can keep this from happening to you.

-Another mark of a weak leader lies in how boss treats their employees.
-A majority of employees in both surveys reported feeling overworked, underappreciated, and that their boss played favorites in the workplace instead of rewarding hard work.
+Another mark of a weak leader lies in how bosses treat their employees.
+Most employees in both surveys reported feeling overworked and underappreciated, and their boss played favorites instead of rewarding hard work.
 Never underestimate the value of being a strong leader—it might be the thing that keeps your employees happy.

-Many of the “hate your boss” factors have a lot to do with how long an employee could see themselves staying at their job.
-Factors such as unfair pay, poor job security, or lack of opportunity for advancement cause employees to resent their boss, and it’s no wonder—it’s hard to feel valued when you can’t picture yourself as a part of the company’s future.
+Many “hate your boss” factors have much to do with how long employees could see themselves staying at work.
+Factors such as unfair pay, poor job security, or lack of opportunity for advancement cause employees to resent their bosses, and it’s no wonder—it’s hard to feel valued when you can’t picture yourself as a part of the company’s future.

-As an employee, you would probably hate your boss if they were constantly undermining your work.
-A majority of employees reported feeling micromanaged by their boss and said that they don’t feel trusted or empowered in the workplace.
+As an employee, you would probably hate your boss if they constantly undermined your work.
+Most employees reported feeling micromanaged by their boss and said they don’t feel trusted or empowered in the workplace.
 Worse, many bosses even take credit for their employees’ work!

-As a leader, you have to give your employees ownership of their own work.
+As a leader, you must give your employees ownership of their work.
 Show that you notice when they do a good job, and always give credit where credit is due.
-As tempting as it is to micromanage, you need to let your employees handle projects on their own.
-It helps them feel like an important part of the company’s future.
+As tempting as it is to micromanage, you must let your employees handle projects independently.
+It helps them feel like an essential part of the company’s future.

 Worse, most employees also reported that their boss did not set clear expectations, didn’t provide proper direction, and didn’t effectively communicate with them.
-You’d hate your boss too if your objectives were never explained to you!
+You’d hate your boss, too, if your objectives were never explained!

-As a boss, you need to set clear goals for your employees and give them all the tools they need to reach them.
-Otherwise, a project’s failure is your own fault.
+As a boss, you must set clear goals for your employees and give them all the tools they need to reach them.
+Otherwise, a project’s failure is your fault.

-Worried your employees might secretly hate you?
+Are you worried your employees might secretly hate you?
 Do any of these factors ring alarm bells in your mind?
 It doesn’t have to be that way.
-Fill out my contact form and let’s talk on video call about improving your leadership skills and reputation.
+Please fill out my contact form, and let’s talk on video call about improving your leadership skills and reputation.